Hemnixx/chat-app/README.md

-This is a beginner-friendly real-time chat application built using React.js for the frontend and Node.js with WebSocket for the backend.
+This is a beginner-friendly real-time chat application built using React.js for the frontend and Node.js.
 Users can join the chat, send messages, and see them appear instantly on all connected clients – all without page reloads.